emaiannone/tools-tutorial/evosuite/README.md

 - `Java` 8
 - `Maven` 3.1+
-- A `junit` command-line launcher (in the following, JUnit Platform Console Standalone 1.9.2 is used)
+- A `junit` command-line launcher (in the following, JUnit Platform Console Standalone 1.9.2 is used).

-Make sure the project to test is compiled (see the [prerequirements](../README.md)).
+- The project to test is compiled (see the [prerequirements](../README.md)).

 Run EvoSuite generation, indicating the class which we want to generate the tests for.